 Fi is also unique because its network relies on a combination of U.S. Cellular, T-Mobile, and Sprint for coverage, and compatible phones switch between the three depending on network congestion and signal strength.
-The carrier also recently gained support for RCS Chat, meaning customers will be able to send larger image and video files when texting, as well as premium messaging features like read receipts, typing indicators, and more.
+The carrier also offers support for RCS Chat, meaning customers will be able to send larger image and video files when texting, as well as premium messaging features like read receipts, typing indicators, and more.
 Best of all, unlocked phones that work on T-Mobile’s 5G network can also connect to 5G over Google Fi.

-It’s easy to sign up to Google Fi too.
+It’s easy to sign up for Google Fi too.
 Not only can you sign up through the Google Fi website, but now you can also head to Best Buy and get a SIM card off the shelf.
 The downside to that, however, is that you’ll pay $10 for the Best Buy SIM cards.
 When you sign up online, Google will ship the SIM card to you for free.
 You can port your phone number from the existing service you use, rather than having to use a new one.

 Importantly, Google Fi also has 5G support, and you can check your 5G coverage using Google Fi’s 5G coverage map.
 It uses T-Mobile’s 5G network, so make sure your phone supports that network.
 You can find a list of compatible models on Google Fi’s FAQ.

 Google Fi plans